emosl/ChicasUnicornio/GDD.md

 _(example)_

-### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
-- The player will interact with the game using standard platformer controls, such as moving left and right, jumping, tapping, and attacking.
-In-game events can be triggered by the player through various actions such as attacking enemies, collecting items, and reaching specific points in the level.
-Additionally, the player may have to solve puzzles to progress through the game, which would require interacting with the environment and manipulating objects in various ways.

-### **Mechanics**
+## **Mechanics**

-Are there any interesting mechanics?
-If so, how are you going to accomplish them?
-Physics, algorithms, etc.
--
 While playing the game, the player will be ranked on a point basis, each battle winned will increase their points as well as each life lost and the way it was lost will decrease points.
 When reaching the final stage of the quest and becoming the pegasus, Toby will evolve into one of the five ranks of pegasus, depending the points accumulated by the player, making the game scalable and leaving the player with the need to keep playing and changing their strategy each time in order to play a perfect game and become the Supreme Pegasus.
 The main objective of the game is for Toby to eventually reach his family.
 To do this he must travel through 5 different worlds (levels).
 At the end of each level Toby will have to fight his enemy.
 To do this he will have to use the gadgets collected throughout the level.
 Toby's enemy will be chasing the player throughout the game ensuring that the player feels pressured to move along and finish the course.
 The player will have 3 lives throughout each level.
 If the player loses them all it’s game over.

+### **Controls**
+- The player will interact with the game using standard platformer controls, such as moving left and right, jumping, tapping, and attacking.
+In-game events can be triggered by the player through various actions such as attacking enemies, collecting items, and reaching specific points in the level.
+Additionally, the player may have to solve puzzles to progress through the game, which would require interacting with the environment and manipulating objects in various ways.

-### The Gadgets
+### **The Gadgets**
 To have a greater chance, as Toby goes  through the course he will collect different gadgets that will make him stronger in the final battle.
 Some gadgets will be used throughout the game since they will help Toby collect even better gadgets.
 In order to get the best gadgets, the player will have the choice to access “the dungeon”.

 Gadget|Pros|Cons